 Mutual fund investments can help you grow your net worth and ease financial anxiety as long as you invest at the right time and in the right mutual funds online.
 These decisions can be made based on your risk tolerance and future goals.
 Debt funds can be ideal for investors who like to keep low to moderate risk on their investment portfolio in return for stable, reasonable optimal rewards.

 If you wish to invest in debt funds, here are some things that can help you pick suitable options for your portfolio:

 1. Look at the risk:

-While debt funds are the less risky out of the lot, they are not entirely free from risk.
+While debt funds are the less risky of the lot, they are not entirely free from risk.
 There are two types of risks involved with investing in debt funds – credit risk and interest risk.
 Credit risk is associated with the credit score of the company.
 Like the CILBIL score, companies also have a credit score known as the CRISIL or ICRA score.
 CRISIL and ICRA are agencies that rate companies.
-For example, AAA is the highest, followed by AA and D. To ensure low credit risk, and you should look for debt funds with the highest ratings.
+For example, AAA is the highest, followed by AA and D. To ensure low credit risk, you should look for debt funds with the highest ratings.

 On the other hand, interest risk refers to the risk caused by changing interest rates of debt funds as per the market.
-Keep in mind that while debt funds are less volatile, they are still investment instruments and all investment instruments carry some amount of risk.
+Remember that while debt funds are less volatile, they are still investment instruments and all investment instruments carry some amount of risk.

 2. Know the different types of debt funds:

 There are different types of debt funds and knowing what these are is essential to ensure that you make the right choice.
 Some types include overnight funds, liquid funds, gilt funds, and fixed maturity plans.